AdobeDocs/experience-platform.en/help/query-service/ui/credentials.md

 The create user dialog appears.
 Input a name and email for the new user and select [!UICONTROL **Save**].

 - The user must then be added as an admin to allow an account creation for any active product profile.

-Select the [!UICONTROL **Admins**] tab, followed by [!UICONTROL**Add Admins**] to add the newly created user as an admin.
+To add the newly created user as an admin. select the [!UICONTROL **Admins**] tab, followed by [!UICONTROL**Add Admins**].

 ![Admin tab Add Admin button highlighted](../images/ui/credentials/admins-tab-add-admin.png)